-Daniel Keller develops the workshop New Models Module 1: Imagining Collapse with his network from the New Models community.
+Daniel Keller developed the workshop New Models Module 1: Imagining Collapse with his network from the New Models community.
 New Models is a Berlin-based media node for art, politics, and pop culture, as well as critical analysis of emergent online ecosystems.
-New Models exists across platforms with all channels running through their aggregator newmodels.io, and features a podcast hosted by Daniel Keller, Caroline Busta, and @LILINTERNET.
-New Models introduces an education curriculum for the first time, and it will be presented as streamed teaching sessions, developed into editorial content, and it informs the platforms ongoing podcasts.
+New Models exists across platforms with all channels running through their aggregator newmodels.io, and features two podcast streams hosted by Daniel Keller, Caroline Busta, and @LILINTERNET, as well as Discord server for art, tech, pop culture, politics, media, advertising, ecology and critical theory.
+New Models developed an education curriculum for the first time with 221A, and it was presented as streamed teaching sessions, developed into editorial content, and it informs the platforms ongoing podcasts.

-Through a multimedia presentation and lecture, a Q&A, and interactive exercises we will explore some of the foundational concepts, teleologies and online communities engaged in the discussion around climate change and collapse, moving away from the impossibility of ‘sustainability’ and resilience and towards a strategy of ‘coping’ and ‘relinquishment’.
-The workshop is based in diverse and interlocking memeplexes about coping with, and maintaining dignity and individual sovereignty in the face of inevitable 21st century climate tragedy.
+Through a multimedia presentation and lecture, a Q&A, and interactive exercises we explored some of the foundational concepts, teleologies and online communities engaged in the discussion around climate change and collapse, moving away from the impossibility of ‘sustainability’ and resilience and towards a strategy of ‘coping’ and ‘relinquishment’.
+The workshop was based in diverse and interlocking memeplexes about coping with, and maintaining dignity and individual sovereignty in the face of inevitable 21st century climate tragedy.

 Since at least the 1990s, the conventional messaging around climate change has been focused on “resilience”–recycling, driving/flying less, reducing plastics, building/farming with the expectation of more volatile weather patterns–all with the intention of being able to mitigate the velocity of climate change and society’s chances of snapping back to “normal” in the wake of extreme events.
 But increasingly, people who work in the climate sector feel that this hope-and-resilience narrative suppresses the full truth: that in the face of climate change, untold loss is inevitable — and that the timeline for living life as we know it, is far shorter as assumed.